Cloud Backup / Nextcloud

-Nextcloud is also an online storage but in contrast to Google Drive it is intended for self hosting.
+Nextcloud is an online storage but in contrast to services like Google Drive it is intended for self hosting.
 You can download it freely from their website and install it on your webserver.

 Remote backup

-In OPNsense1 you can backup your configuration directly and automatically to Google Drive and Nextcloud, using the new backup feature.
-Every backup to Google Drive will be encrypted with the same algorithm used in the manual backup so it’s quite easy to restore to a new installed machine.
+In OPNsense1 you can backup your configuration directly and automatically to services like sftp and Nextcloud, using the backup feature.

 After set-up, the backup feature will run a first backup of the OPNsense configuration file.
 Then, if the configuration is subsequently changed, a new backup will be run once per day early in the morning.